 Geothermal power plants use hydrothermal resources that have both water (hydro) and heat (thermal).
-Geothermal power plants require high-temperature (300°F to 700°F) hydrothermal resources that come from either dry steam wells or from hot water wells.
-People use these resources by drilling wells into the earth and then piping steam or hot water to the surface.
+Geothermal power plants require high-temperature hydrothermal resources—300 degrees Fahrenheit (°F) to 700° F—that come from either dry steam wells or from hot water wells.
+We use these resources by drilling wells into the earth and then piping steam or hot water to the surface.
 The hot water or steam powers a turbine that generates electricity.
-Some geothermal wells are as much as two miles deep.
+Some geothermal wells are as much as 2 miles deep.

 A geothermal power plant emitting steam

 There are three basic types of geothermal power plants: